laravel/docs/eloquent-mutators.md

 <a name="attribute-casting"></a>
 ## Attribute Casting

 Attribute casting provides functionality similar to accessors and mutators without requiring you to define any additional methods on your model.
-Instead, your model's `$casts` property provides a convenient method of converting attributes to common data types.
+Instead, your model's `casts` method provides a convenient way of converting attributes to common data types.

-The `$casts` property should be an array where the key is the name of the attribute being cast and the value is the type you wish to cast the column to.
+The `casts` method should return an array where the key is the name of the attribute being cast and the value is the type you wish to cast the column to.
 The supported cast types are:

 <div class="content-list" markdown="1">